 If the problem is that blood leaks back out of the penis, this can be corrected by tying off the major veins that drain the penis, a procedure known as venous ligation.

 In a small number of men, blood tests may show abnormally low levels of testosterone, the male sex hormone.
-In such cases a doctor might prescribe a course of testosterone injections or a testosterone implant.
-The supplements should help boost sex drive as well as increasing the ability to have erections.
-Traditionally, testosterone injections had to be delivered every 2 or 3 weeks, though a formulation is now available permitting 2 to 3-month dosing.
-Testosterone implants last for 4 to 6 months.
+In such cases your doctor might prescribe a course of testosterone injections or a testosterone implant.
+The supplements can help boost sex drive as well as increasing the ability to have erections.
 Testosterone gel or patches, applied daily to the skin, are another option.

-Erectile dysfunction often has physical causes, but in some cases there is a psychological basis for erection problems.
-Most commonly this is a form of performance anxiety.
-A man may have had an episode of erectile dysfunction due to some transient cause like fatigue, stress, relationship difficulty or intoxication.
+Erectile dysfunction often has physical causes, but sometimes there is a psychological basis for erection problems.
+Often this is a form of performance anxiety.
+A man may have had an episode of erectile dysfunction due to some passing cause like fatigue, stress, relationship difficulty or intoxication.
 This may have led to embarrassment or a feeling of failure.
-While the physical cause does not persist, future attempts at intercourse may be accompanied by memories of this embarrassment and acute anxiety that it will recur.
-This anxiety itself is capable of causing erectile dysfunction, and so he may get trapped in a self-reinforcing cycle of anxiety and erectile dysfunction.
+Even if the physical cause does not remain, future attempts to have sex may trigger memories of this embarrassment and acute anxiety that it will happen again.
+This anxiety itself is capable of causing erectile dysfunction, and so a man may get trapped in a self-reinforcing cycle of anxiety and erectile dysfunction.
 In these instances, seeing a GP, counsellor or psychologist can be very helpful.

 Your doctor may be able to recommend a psychologist or counsellor who specialises in sexual and relationship problems.